DLR-FT/ModelBasedSTPA/README.md

 not only component failures but also issues related to inadequate specifications and interactions.
 To be able to use the STPA in combination with SysML, a profile was created (Cameo Systems Modeler version 19 SP3).

-The profile itself can be accessed in the Profile folder.
+The profile itself can be accessed in the Profile/19SP3 folder.
 In the folder, one version with and one version without a corresponding example is included.
 To use the profile for own projects, it is recommended to import the version without the example.